Chien Lee

-Chien Lee (李建 (Lǐ Jiàn)) is a Chinese-American entrepreneur, investor, and sports team owner.
-He has built a multi-club ownership model, owns multiple professional European football clubs and is a well-known investor in European football.
+Chien Lee (李建 (Lǐ Jiàn), born 1960) is a Chinese-American entrepreneur, investor, and sports team owner with controlling investments in multiple football clubs.

 Lee is the founder and Chairman of NewCity Capital and co-founder of 7 Days Inn.
-He is the first person to invest in nine European football clubs including FC Thun, AS Nancy Lorraine, FC Kaiserslautern, GKS Tychy FC.
-OGC Nice, Barnsley F.C., K.V.
-Oostende, Esbjerg fB, and FC Den Bosch, He is regarded as a pioneer of multi-club ownership in European football.
+He has invested in nine European football clubs including FC Thun, AS Nancy Lorraine, FC Kaiserslautern, GKS Tychy FC, OGC Nice, Barnsley F.C., K.V.
+Oostende, Esbjerg fB, and FC Den Bosch, and as of August 2026 holds shares in FC Thun, Nancy, GKS Tychy, and Kaiserslautern.
+The Financial Times and The Wall Street Journal have described Lee as applying Moneyball approaches to European football.
+Some of his club tenures have attracted controversy, including for poor league performances, lack of investment into players, and financial mismanagement.

-The Financial Times stated that Lee has refined Moneyball and The Wall Street Journal called Lee's football journey "a Moneyball experiment in English soccer".

 Career

 Lee is the founder, Chairman, and CEO of NewCity Capital, a private investment company, focused on the sport and hospitality industries.
 In August 1989, he founded Lee Holdings Company Inc., a US-based investment company focused on the acquisition of real estate assets.
-Later in 2005, Lee actively invested in the hospitality Industry, co-founding 7 Days Inn (NYSE: SVN), one of the largest budget hotel chains in China.
-In 2014, Lee invested in The Grand Ho Tram Strip in Vietnam, one of the region's largest integrated resorts.
+Later in 2005, Lee invested in the hospitality Industry, co-founding 7 Days Inn (NYSE: SVN), one of the largest budget hotel chains in China.
+In 2014, Lee invested in The Grand Ho Tram Strip resort in Vietnam.

-In 2016, Lee forayed into professional sports investment and acquired multiple European football clubs, building one of the largest European football portfolios in the world by number of clubs. since June 2016, Lee has invested in 9 European football clubs.

-Football is an attractive and good asset class investment.